flipacholas/Architecture-of-consoles/articles/super-nintendo.Rmd.md

 ### Design

 As with any other console of its generation, the Super Nintendo draws graphics using 2D tiles (8 x 8 pixels).
-The NES initially achieved this through it signature **Picture Processing Unit** (PPU), which beams the image in sync with a CRT screen.
+The NES initially achieved this through its signature **Picture Processing Unit** (PPU), which beams the image in sync with a CRT screen.
 The Super Nintendo follows suit but incorporates more sophisticated techniques to obtain richer results.

 #### The chipset